 Purpose and a Paycheck – Finding Meaning, Money, and Happiness in the Second Half of Life by Chris Farrell

 Purpose and a Paycheck paints a positive outlook for people in the second half of life.
 Chris Farrell, a writer for Next Avenue and expert on workforce topics affecting people over 50, shares many examples of the ways in which older workers are thriving around the world.
-As an unemployed 62-year old, I read this with great interest.

 There are Contrasting Viewpoints

 I read this book just shortly after listening to several interviews with Elizabeth White, author of 55, Underemployed and Faking Normal which was also recently reviewed on Career Pivot.
 White spins a darker story about the working lives of people in the same age group.
 I’m going to review Farrell’s book with a few references to where White tells a different story.